Delhi ACB summons Sisodia, Jain over classroom construction 'scam'; AAP calls it 'pure politics'

-NEW DELHI: The Delhi government's Anti-Corruption Branch (ACB) has summoned AAP leaders Manish Sisodia and Satyendar Jain over alleged graft in the construction of classrooms in government schools, an official said on Wednesday.
+NEW DELHI: The Anti-Corruption Branch (ACB) has summoned former deputy chief minister Manish Sisodia and ex-PWD minister Satyendra Jain in connection with alleged corruption in construction of classrooms in government schools, officials said on Wednesday.

-Jain has been asked to appear before the ACB on June 6, while Sisodia has been summoned for questioning on June 9, he said.
+Jain has been asked to appear on June 6, while Sisodia has been summoned on June 9, they said.

-Reacting to the summons, the Aam Aadmi Party (AAP) said, "This is not a scam by any stretch.
-It's a calculated political ploy by the BJP.
-They are weaponising institutions to attack AAP leaders and create a false narrative.
-There is no substance to these allegations.
-It is pure politics."
+In April, the ACB registered a case against the AAP leaders alleging corruption in construction of classrooms at exorbitant costs.
+According to the ACB, a scam of Rs 2,000 crore unearthed in the construction of 12,748 classrooms/buildings during the tenure of the AAP government in Delhi.

+The complaints from Harish Khurana, Delhi BJP spokesperson, MLA Kapil Mishra, and BJP’s media relations department’s Neelkanth Bakshi, were received regarding corruption in construction of around 12,748 school classrooms at an expenditure of Rs 2,892 crore.

 "When the Aam Aadmi Party held power in Delhi, the BJP systematically defanged the ACB to strip it of any real authority.
 Today, they are using the same weakened institution as a tool to target AAP leaders and further their own agenda," AAP said in a statement.